ufechner7/PkgHelpers.jl/README.md

 ```
 ## Usage

-Then change to the project you want to freeze:
+Then change to the project you want to freeze or set a lower bound:
 ```bash
 cd MyProject
 julia --project